Introduction to Occlusion: Principles & Benefits

 This hands-on course is designed to build on the knowledge and skills you’ve gained from the one-day theory.

-- Use of a Leaf Gauge and centric relation records to mount a lower model
+- Use of a Leaf Gauge to record centric relation

 - Construction of a lower stabilisation splint on the mounted models